roseyume/tails-of-kafka/README.md

 ---
 ## 👉 Scenario 1: Getting Started

-“Hey, Mittens.
+“Hey, Pixie.
 Did you see?
 There's a new cat next door” ~ Whiskers

 What Is a Topic in Kafka?
 A topic is a category or feed name to which records are sent.
 Producers write messages to topics, and consumers read from them.